 Register and Dispatch an Event Handler

-Slack provides the Events API to simplify how your app respond to activities.
-Make sure that you enable event subscriptions on your Slack app, and select the event types that you want to subscribe to.
+Slack provides the Events API to simplify how your app responds to activities.
+Make sure that you enable event subscriptions on your Slack app, and then select the event types that you want to subscribe to.

 When creating your Slack app at api.slack.com/apps/, you can add or remove event subscriptions in one of several ways.

 - In the app manifest on the App Manifest page

 Events aren’t the same as user-triggered actions.
 For user-triggered actions, see Interactive Components.

 To handle an event, register the event handler by defining it in your app metadata and create an Apex class that extends the

 Slack.EventDispatcher.
 You must also specify an integration user to run your Slack events in Salesforce.

 Message events are represented by the Slack.MessageEvent class.
 Use